mever-team/credule-dataset/README.md

 ## CREDULE Dataset

-Download and unzip `data.zip`, ensuring the structure `data/CREDULE.csv` is maintained.
+Download and unzip `data/CREDULE.zip`, ensuring the structure `data/CREDULE.csv` is maintained.
 The CREDULE.csv comprises 91,644 samples and 18 columns.
 A sample can be seen below:
 ```python
 {'id': 4,